lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 \[EDNOTE: remove before publishing\]

+- draft-ietf-lamps-cms-kyber-03:
+   - Switch MTI KDF from HKDF to KMAC.
 - draft-ietf-lamps-cms-kyber-02:
    - Rearrange and rewrite to align with rfc5990bis and I-D.ietf-lamps-cms-kemri
    - Move Revision History to end to avoid renumbering later